Embroidermodder/website/emrm/index.rst

 So:

 \begin{enumerate}
-\item Port `settings.ini` to `settings.json`.
+#.
+Port `settings.ini` to `settings.json`.
-\item Place `settings.json` in `\$HOME/.embroidermodder` (or equivalent, see the homedir function in \texttt{gui.c}).
+#.
+Place `settings.json` in `\$HOME/.embroidermodder` (or equivalent, see the homedir function in \texttt{gui.c}).
-\item Parse JSON using cJSON (we have the new parseJSON function).
+#.
+Parse JSON using cJSON (we have the new parseJSON function).
-\item Better structure for settings data so parse and load JSON is easier and there's less junk in global variables.
+#.
+Better structure for settings data so parse and load JSON is easier and
+   there's less junk in global variables.
 A structure similar to a
-\item Python dict that uses constants like the sketch below.
+#.
+Python dict that uses constants like the sketch below.
 \end{enumerate}

 \subsection{Why JSON over ini?}

 \begin{enumerate}
-\item We need to hand-write \emph{a} system because the current system is Qt dependent anyway.
+#.
+We need to hand-write \emph{a} system because the current system is Qt dependent anyway.
-\item This way we can store more complex data structures in the same system including the layout of the widgets which may be user configured (see Blender and GIMP).
+#.
+This way we can store more complex data structures in the same system including the layout of the widgets which may be user configured (see Blender and GIMP).
-\item Also it's easier to share information formatted this way between systems because most systems us JSON or XML data: there's better support for converting complex data this way.
+#.
+Also it's easier to share information formatted this way between systems because most systems us JSON or XML data: there's better support for converting complex data this way.
 \end{enumerate}

 \subsection{Sketch of a settings system}